James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 | fog naive | 0.089 | 0.065 | 0.157 |
 | crosstalk naive | 0.118 | 0.089 | 0.291 |

-**Scale-only is clearly negative.** Dividing ALL channels by per-scan std — including the xyz geometry — collapsed the class structure the clean-stat normalization provided (corr_tightness car fog 0.89->0.47, crosstalk 0.84->0.51; AL purity 0.435 / 0.364 vs 0.560 / 0.506).
+**Scale-only is clearly negative.** Dividing ALL channels by per-scan std, including the xyz geometry, collapsed the class structure the clean-stat normalization provided (corr_tightness car fog 0.89->0.47, crosstalk 0.84->0.51; AL purity 0.435 / 0.364 vs 0.560 / 0.506).
 The xyz channels' ABSOLUTE scale carries the near-vs-far class separation; per-scan std normalization erases it.
 This is a valuable negative: